By Terry Trucco

-Drink: The aforementioned lobby bar serves coffee in fine china, though with Starbucks next door you see more green-emblazoned paper cups, as well as stiffer drinks.
+Drink: The aforementioned lobby bar serves coffee in fine china.
+But with Starbucks next door, you see mostly paper cups with mermaids, as well as stiffer drinks.

-But the showstopper is the Rooftop Bar 11 stories above ground, another jumping Jeffery Chodorow creation (he also oversees Ed’s Chowder House) serving drinks on the deck or in a window-lined room.
-I love the big EMPIRE HOTEL signs in red neon letters suspended above the terraces.
-But the place gets noisy.
+The showstopper is the Rooftop Bar 11 stories above ground, serving drinks on the deck or in a window-lined room.
+We love the big EMPIRE HOTEL sign in red neon letters suspended above the terraces.
+Warning: the place gets noisy.

 Surroundings: Culture heaven.
 The hotel is across the street from Lincoln Center and is close to several movie theaters, Time-Warner Center (up-market mall shopping, Jazz at Lincoln Center and one-of-a-kind restaurants such as Thomas Keller’s Per Se) and Central Park, and is not far from midtown shopping and Broadway theaters.
-The area around the hotel is saturated with restaurants, from low-key (Landmarc) to marquee (Picholine).
+The area around the hotel is saturated with restaurants, from the bustling Smith brasserie to sleek Boulud Sud with elegant Mediterranean food.
 Bus stops are a block away.
 The subway is a short walk.

 Back story: The Empire dates from 1915, and like the neighborhood –West Side Story was set here — has had a zillion incarnations.
 I first stayed here in 1990 during the hotel’s chintz-covered mid-priced period, when the lobby was Tudoresque with no place to sit, rooms were outfitted with dark wood TV armoires and awash in floral prints, and electric outlets were scarce (to listen to the radio I had to unplug a lamp).
 The place degenerated into a scary budget hotel, changed hands once or twice, closed for extensive renovations and reopened in late 2007, much improved.
 The current owner, real estate mogul Joseph Chetrit, owner of the iconic-but-troubled Chelsea Hotel, came on board in May 2011.